Christmas Color Palettes to Try That Aren’t Red

 Don’t get me wrong; red has a time and place.
 It’s a very classic choice for holiday colors, and been faithfully around decorating homes and offices for years.
 However, it isn’t typically my style or go-to color in my decor.
 (Although in more recent years red has made a comeback in my traditional Christmas decor!)

-Grab your favorite pair of PJs, a cup of hot chocolate and your favorite holiday music while you scroll through these beautiful Christmas color palettes.
+So, if red isn’t your go-to color for the holidays, grab your favorite pair of PJs, a cup of hot chocolate and your favorite holiday music while you scroll through these beautiful Christmas color palettes.
 The most wonderful time of the year is about to begin! 🎉

-Christmas Color Schemes That Don’t Include Red
+Christmas Color Schemes That Don’t Include Classic Red

 There are many reasons to choose colors other than red and green for your home decor at the holidays, but my number one reason is that they are GORGEOUS and need some love too.